diego-init/pagehub/README.md

 Hello and welcome!

-This blog is my space to share insights, ideas, and discussions on Transit Data Analytics.
+This repo is my space to share insights, ideas, and discussions on Transit Data Analytics.
 Whether you're a researcher, a professional in the public transport sector, or simply someone curious about how data can improve urban mobility, I hope you'll find valuable content here.

 What to Expect